The mineret that takes you home

 Lonely Planet's online information will never be a replacement for the book, but there is a lot of excellent information here, and in particular, their traveler's letters are well worth a read.

-Fodors Miniguides Marrakesh guide | Fez guide
+Fodors Miniguides Marrakesh guide | Fez and the Middle Atlas guide

 The Fodors site offering interesting introductions to the two cities, maps, advice from other travelers, and content on a wide variety of travel topics.
 It's not particularly deep, but a good introduction.